Join the Tesla Virtual Power Plant

 - “You are not eligible to enroll at this time.”

-The most common reason for ineligibility is due to participation in a conflicting demand response program.
+The most common reason for ineligibility is due to participating in a conflicting demand response program.
 If you are still interested in enrolling in the Tesla VPP, you will first need to disenroll from the conflicting demand response program.
 Contact the conflicting program provider directly to disenroll and have them provide an effective disenrollment date.

 What to Expect